 Samsung Galaxy A22 5G spotted on Geekbench with Dimensity 700 and 6GB RAM

-A few days ago, it was reported that Samsung has started working on the successor of its Galaxy A21.
-As per reports, it was suggested that this new device would be named Galaxy A22.
+A few days ago, reports surfaced that Samsung had begun developing the successor to the Galaxy A21.
+According to sources, this new device will be named the Galaxy A22.

-Today, the Galaxy A22 has been listed on the Geekbench with the model number SM-A226B.
-The model number confirms that the device would also support 5G connectivity.
-The certification has revealed the chipset of the phone.
+Today, the Galaxy A22 has been listed on Geekbench with the model number SM-A226B.
+The model number confirms that the device will also support 5G connectivity, and Geekbench also revealed the phone’s chipset.

 Galaxy A22 5G Geekbench

-As can be seen, the all-new Galaxy A22 5G will be powered by the Dimensity 700 chipset.
-It is expected that the Galaxy A22 4G would feature a different chipset like Helio G80 or G90 chipset, which doesn’t support the 5G network.
+As shown above, the Galaxy A22 5G will be powered by the Dimensity 700 chipset.
+The Galaxy A22 4G is expected to use a different chipset, such as the Helio G80 or Helio G90, which do not support 5G networks.

-The Dimensity 700 is an octa-core chipset based on a leading 7nm production process, which is up to 28% more power-efficient than an equivalent 8nm process.
-The chipset features two Cortex-A76 cores and six Cortex-A55 cores.
+The Dimensity 700 is an octa-core chipset built on a leading 7nm process, delivering up to 28% higher power efficiency than an 8nm process.
+The chipset has two Cortex-A76 cores and six Cortex-A55 cores.

-Previously, the renders of Galaxy A22 have also been revealed, and it is confirmed that the phone features a V-shaped notched display.
-On the backside, it features a triple camera setup placed in a square-shaped camera bump.
+The renders of the Galaxy A22 have also been revealed, confirming that the phone features a V-shaped notch display.
+The back of the phone features a triple camera system in a square module.

-The phone also features a USB Type-C port and a 3.5mm headphone jack.
-The Galaxy A22 is expected to launch around June 2021.
+The phone also has a USB Type-C port and a 3.5mm headphone jack.
+The device is expected to launch around June 2021.

 Leave a Reply